Enjoy the Storm

 And winner of Literature’s Most Pretentious Name Contest, William Wadsworth Longfellow pontificated that, “For after all, the best thing one can do when it is raining is let it rain.”

 The truth is: accidents happen.
 Plans change.
 Calamities occur.
 And the world remains forever indifferent to us and our Pop Tarts.
 These truths, if we let them, will gladly weaken us.
 They will fill us with doubt and insecurity and bitterness.
 They will pound our spirit into submission.
 It’s futile–like trying to stop a storm–to think we can prevent inevitable truths from happening.
-And so, if these truths must happen, our power lies in our willingness to gratefully accept whatever happens.
+And so, if these truths must happen, character is strengthened in our willingness to gratefully accept whatever happens.
 Amor fati.

 As I loaded the car’s trunk with stuffed grocery bags, fat raindrops fell and dark clouds tumbled overhead.
 The wind huffed and sent unsupervised shopping carts screaming across the parking lot.
 No amount of praying or wishing was going to change what was about to happen.